Neurobehavioral Health Services

 Behavioral Management and Psychotherapy

-Our therapists, Drs.
-Murphy, Laake, and Klostermann, are licensed clinical psychologists who bring a wealth of experience to their work with children and families.
+Our therapists, Dr. Murphy and Dr. Klostermann, are licensed clinical psychologists who bring a wealth of experience to their work with children and families.
 Our therapists work together with you to understand your child’s or your family’s challenges and identify goals for treatment.
 Our psychologists have varied areas of expertise that include anxiety, depression, healthy psychology and chronic illness, grief and loss due to death or divorce, parent-child conflict, sibling conflict, OCD, panic disorder, school refusal, coping and stress management, tic disorders, neurodevelopmental disorders such as ADHD and learning disabilities, and behavioral concerns across developmental stages.

 Concussion Care